Post number 21 for VeganMoFo. I met my goal to have 20 blogs during Vegan MoFo! Now I am exceeding it!

 1/4 tsp cinnamon

 3 tsp Mayan cocoa (includes cocoa, cinnamon, and cayenne pepper.
-If you don't have this you could add in more cinnamon and cayenne pepper to you
+If you don't have this you could add in more cinnamon and cayenne pepper to your cocoa to taste.)

 1/4 tsp agave nectar